CMU-Robotics-Club/RoboBuggy2/README.md

         catkin_make
         source /rb_ws/devel/setup.bash  # sets variables so that our package is visible to ROS commands

-### Alternate Shortcut
-- In the main directory, just run `./setup_dev.sh` or `./setup_prod.sh` as appropriate.
-- Run `exec_docker` to get into Docker environment and setup all the aliases.
+- To learn ROS on your own, follow the guide on https://wiki.ros.org/ROS/Tutorials.
+Start from the first and install Ros on your own computer instead of using the Docker.

 ---
-## Open Docker Every Time You Reboot Your Computer
+## Open Docker
 - Open WSL.
 - Type `cd` to go to the WSL's default directory.
 - Type `cd Robobuggy2`.
 - Then do `explorer.exe .` to open the file explorer to the /Robobuggy2 directory.
-- Then do `./setup_dev.sh` to launch the docker container.
+- Then do `./setup_dev.sh` in the main directory (RoboBuggy2) to launch the docker container.
 - Then you can go in the docker container using the `docker exec -it robobuggy2-main-1 bash`.
+- To run 2D simulation on Foxglove, use `roslaunch buggy sim_2d.launch`.

 ---